ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/PH4-mini/README.md

 ## GPIOs

-The 8 PWM ports can be used as GPIOs (relays, buttons, RPM etc).
-To use them you need to limit the number of these pins that is used for PWM by setting the BRD_PWM_COUNT to a number less than 8.
-For example if you set BRD_PWM_COUNT to 6 then PWM6 and PWM7 will be available for use as GPIOs.
+The 11 PWM ports plus the CAP4 port can be used as GPIOs (relays, buttons, RPM etc).
+To use them you need to limit the number of these pins that is used for PWM by setting the BRD_PWM_COUNT to a number less than 11.
+For example if you set BRD_PWM_COUNT to 8 then CAP1, CAP2 and CAP3 will be available for use as GPIOs.

 The numbering of the GPIOs for PIN variables in ArduPilot is: